Craving an adventure?? Enjoy an Alaska Vacation in your own kitchen!!

 4 fresh thyme sprigs, for garnish

-Season Alaska Salmon fillets with salt and pepper, to taste.
-Place the flour on a plate, season with salt and pepper, to taste.
-Dredge both sides of each salmon fillet in the seasoned flour, shaking off the excess flour.
+Season Alaska Salmon fillets lightly with salt and pepper.
+Place the flour on a plastic wrap-covered plate, season the flour with salt and pepper.
+Combine well.
+Dust both sides of each salmon fillet with the seasoned flour, shaking off any excess flour.
+Cleanup is easy with the plastic-wrapped plate.

-Heat a large sauté pan, add the olive oil, and then place each piece of salmon into the pan.
-Cook for 2 to 4 minutes, turn the fillets over and cook until almost done.
-Remove fillets from pan; hold aside.
+Heat the large sauté pan, add the olive oil, and then place each piece of salmon, skin side up, lightly into the hot pan.
+Cook for 2 to 4 minutes, flip the fillets over with the fish spatula and cook until an internal temp of 130 degrees.
+Remove fillets from the pan and set them aside.

-Return the salmon fillets to the pan.
-Cook, while basting the fish, until the fillets are heated through.
+Place the salmon fillets into the pan, skin side down in the sauce.
+Spoon the sauce back over the fish for another 2-4 minutes, until the fillets are heated through to about 145 degrees.
 Remove fish fillets to 4 serving plates.

-Return the pan to heat, add the cold butter and swirl until incorporated and sauce slightly thickens.
-Remove from heat and divide sauce evenly over the 4 salmon fillets.
-Garnish each plate with thyme sprig, if desired.
+Return the pan to medium-low heat, add the cold butter and swirl until incorporated completely.
+The sauce will slightly thicken and have a luster shine.
+Taste for salt and pepper one last time.
+Remove from heat and spoon the finished sauce over half of each Salmon fillet, This presentation is simple, shows the contrast of colors, and doesn’t hide the beauty of fresh Alaskan salmon fillets.
+Garnish each plate with a thyme sprig.